peeringdb/docs/docs/howto/api_keys.md

 Would return a dictionary of the values of the now modified Facility.

-## Commandline example using Curl
+## Command line example using Curl

-API keys provide a cleaner way to authenticate api requests.
-PeeringDB recommends the commandline user creates a API_KEY variable like so
+API keys provide a cleaner way to authenticate API requests.
+PeeringDB recommends the command line user creates a API_KEY variable like so

 ```sh
 export API_KEY="[created api key string]"